Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for all three parameters (query, match, max_results).
-The description does not add parameter-specific meaning beyond what the schema provides, so a baseline score of 3 is appropriate.
+Schema description coverage is 100%, meaning all 4 parameters are already well-described in the schema.
+The description adds no further parameter-specific meaning beyond the overarching purpose, so a baseline of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.